The Art of Microphone Maintenance

 MICROPHONE STORAGE

 Minimize the need for cleaning and other maintenance by placing preventive measures into practice.
-Set a schedule to regularly maintain your microphone, test components, and reorganize storage so everything is in the correct place.
-This will make it easier to prep for a service or swap in a fresh microphone while minimizing any last-minute headaches.
+Set a schedule to regularly maintain your mic, test components, and reorganize storage so everything is in the correct place.
+This will make it easier to prep for a service or swap in a fresh mic while minimizing any last-minute headaches.

 When you’re not using a particular microphone, a cover or case can protect it from dust, humidity, temperature changes, and other environmental factors.
 Many mics come with a soft cloth bag or plastic baggy—hold on to these for storage purposes.
 Even if you store your mics in a foam-lined case, you should always put the mics into a bag to protect the grille from snagging on the lining and accumulating foam particles.

-PROPER MAINTENANCE GETS THE MOST OUT OF YOUR MIC
+PREVENTIVE MICROPHONE MAINTENANCE GETS THE MOST OUT OF YOUR SOUND

 No matter the size or type of your setup, caring for your mics (just as with other audio, visual, and lighting equipment) offers multiple benefits, including:

-Keeping your mic clean is an important part of maintenance that will help extend its performance life and ensure that it’s working at optimal capacity.
+Keeping your mic clean will help extend its performance life and ensure it works at optimal capacity.

 For more information on microphone maintenance, or if you’re in the market to buy a new mic, reach out to the SoundPro experts at info@soundpro.com or 800.203.5611.